rahoogan/docker-volume-secrets/README.md

-# docker-volume-secrets
+# Docker Secrets Volume Plugin

-An extensible docker volume plugin to manage local or remote secrets
+An extensible docker volume plugin to manage local or remote secrets.

+### How is this different to docker secrets?